 While we know our model is not a fit for every child, it is our desire to bless families by serving as many of their children as possible.
 Once a family has been accepted and gone through the admissions process with their child, they do not need to go through the family interview a second time.
 Sibling applications and placement testing usually takes place in January, and sibling admission decisions are made prior to reenrollment.

-Yes, both parents must wholeheartedly agree with, genuinely live by, and willingly sign our Mission, Statement of Faith, and Family Commitment.
+Yes, both parents must wholeheartedly agree with, genuinely live by, and willingly sign our Mission, Statements on Faith, Life, and Conduct, and Family Commitment.
 As a discipleship school, Veritas is committed to ministering to and partnering with Christian families in order to reinforce and support the faith and Biblical worldview instilled in your child at home and at your local church.
 We are only able to effectively partner with and support families when unified in our core beliefs and values.
 It is neither our desire nor our role to be the primary influence in your child’s life, but rather to complement your efforts in educating and discipling your child.
-(You can find our Mission and Statement of Faith here.)
+(You can find our Mission and Statements on Faith, Life, and Conduct here.)

 Due to the model of our school, we are unable to admit students after the start of the school.
 It is important that all applicants go through our complete admissions process and attend the Paideia Conference & Camp to help prepare them for the unique partnership Veritas offers.
 We will not accept applications for admission after the start of Paideia.

-Veritas is unable to offer Tuition Assistance to enrolling families.
-After a family has attended Veritas for a year, they can apply for Tuition Assistance during re-enrollment.
-Veritas uses an independent, third party to recommend need-based financial grants.
+After being offered admittance and completing enrollment for the upcoming year, families will have the opportunity to apply for Tuition Assistance.
+Veritas uses an independent, third-party to recommend need-based financial grants.
 All Tuition Assistance is funded through operating surpluses and donations.

-All applicants for Pre-K must be four years of age by July 31.
+All applicants for PreSchool must be three years of age by Aug 31, and PreK applicants must be four years of age by August 31.
 Applicants for Kindergarten are required to be five years of age by August 31.
-We hold very tightly to these requirements and even recommend that applicants with birthdates in any of the summer months consider waiting until the following year.
+We hold very tightly to these requirements and even recommend that applicants with birth dates in any of the summer months consider waiting until the following year.

 No; a Kindergarten Readiness Assessment is required for all students interested in attending our Kindergarten program.
-These assessments for our Pre-K students take place during the school day in February and March and help the Veritas administration and parents determine an appropriate fit for the student.
-Pre-K students who are not yet ready for Kindergarten may have an option of repeating the Pre-K program.
+These assessments for our PreK students take place during the school day in February and March and help the Veritas administration and parents determine an appropriate fit for the student.
+PreK students who are not yet ready for Kindergarten may have the option of repeating the PreK program.

 To protect the limited class time we have with students, we do not allow class observations.
 However, our Admissions Office is available to schedule a campus tour and spend some time answering your questions while you get a glimpse of the classrooms, community and “feel” of Veritas.